reverentgeek/okta.github.io/_source/_posts/2019-09-05-laravel-authentication.md

 * [Build a Basic CRUD App with Laravel and Vue](/blog/2019/01/15/crud-app-laravel-vue)
 * [Build Simple Login in PHP](/blog/2018/12/28/simple-login-php)

 If you find any issues or have questions, please add a comment below!
-And if you liked this tutorial,[follow us on Twitter](https://twitter.com/oktadev) or our [YouTube channel](https://www.youtube.com/c/oktadev) where we publish screencasts and other videos.
+And if you liked this tutorial, [follow us on Twitter](https://twitter.com/oktadev) or our [YouTube channel](https://www.youtube.com/c/oktadev) where we publish screencasts and other videos.